hailelagi/hailelagi.com/content/notes/b-tree.md

 B Trees:
 we actually mean Bplus Tree.
-sorted data structure, pointer based = binary search.
+sorted data structure, pointer based = binary search. why do we want search trees? balancing and order

 B-Trees are useful for:
 1. In-memory indexes (also used here!)